jceelen/send-me-ebook-highlights/README.md

 * Sends a random highlight by e-mail

 ## Wanted features ##
+* on install: save spreadsheet ID
+* Add date to subject
 * only include highlights
 * Check if 1 is possible with the random numbers
 * Auto import from CSV file